tommyp/guestlist/README.md

 ## How to run

 To run with the program, pass 2 arguments.
-The first one being the path to the file and the second being the distance in kilometres you want to search for.
+The first one being the path to the file and the second being the distance in kilometres you want to use to filter the list of customers.

 For example, to run the program with data in `"./data/customers.txt"` and find customers within 100km: